EconometricInstitute/feb22012-programming-website/data/week3/3-class-inheritance.md

 Another rule is that a class can have any number of subclasses, unless it is defined with the keyword `final`.

-`public final class F extends D` means that no subclasses of `D` can be made.
+`public final class F extends D` means that no subclasses of `F` can be made.
 Classes in the standard library you know well, such as `String` and `Integer` are `final` classes, and therefore you can not create your own subclasses for those types.